dotnet/roslynator/README.md

 * RCS1055 - Avoid semicolon at the end of declaration
 * RCS1056 - Avoid usage of using alias directive
 * RCS1057 - Add empty line between declarations
-* RCS1058 - Simplify assignment expression
+* RCS1058 - Use compound assignment
 * RCS1059 - Avoid locking on publicly accessible instance
 * RCS1060 - Declare each type in separate file
 * RCS1061 - Merge if statement with nested if statement